KarrLab/intro_to_wc_modeling/docs/introduction/index.rst

 Model calibration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The third step in WC modeling is to calibrate model parameters (Figure :numref:`fig_workflow`\ c).
+The third step in WC modeling is to calibrate model parameters (:numref:`fig_workflow`\ c).
 This should be done by using numerical optimization methods to minimize the distance between the model's predictions and related experimental observations.
 One promising method for calibrating composite WC models is to (a) use multi-algorithmic modeling to only create parameters whose values can be constrained by one or a small number of experimental measurements, (b) estimate the value of each individual parameter using one or a small number of experimental observations, (c) construct a set of reduced models, one for each submodel, to estimate the joint values of the parameters, and (d) use distributed global optimization tools such as saCeSS :cite:`penas2017parameter` to refine the joint values of the parameters :cite:`karr2015summary`.
 This method avoids the need to calibrate large numbers of parameters of physiological data; performs the majority of model calibration using low dimensional models of individual species, reactions, and pathways; and generates successively better starting points for more refined calibration.

 Model verification and validation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The fourth step in WC modeling is to verify that models behave as intended and validate that models recapitulate the true biology (Figure :numref:`fig_workflow`\ d).
+The fourth step in WC modeling is to verify that models behave as intended and validate that models recapitulate the true biology (:numref:`fig_workflow`\ d).
 First, WC should be verified models using a series of increasingly comprehensive unit tests that test each individual species, reaction, and pathway, as well as groups of pathways and entire models.
 Importantly, these tests should cover all of the logic of the model.
 For example, these tests should test the edge cases of every rate law.
 Reduced models should be used to efficiently test individual species, reactions, and pathway submodels.
 Furthermore, to quickly identify errors, continuous integration systems such as Jenkins :cite:`jenkins2017` should be used to automatically execute tests each time models are revised.
 Alternatively, models can be verified using formal verification systems such as PRISM :cite:`kwiatkowska2011prism`.
 However, substantial work remains to adapt formal verification to multi-algorithmic dynamical modeling.

 Second, WC models should be validated by comparing their simulation results to independent experimental data that was not used for model construction or calibration.
 To be effective, models should be tested using a broad range of data that spans different types of predictions, genetic perturbations, and environmental conditions.